 Lastly its worth checking that your bunny is getting a plentiful supply of hay and other things to chew as they may be eating your doors because to them, they are food.
 A bunny on a good diet should be eating a stack of hay at least as big as them and they should also have lots of other interesting things to forage on.
 Make sure they always have fresh hay.

-it is possible to offer your bunny some gentle guidance to help control their unwanted behaviour such as chewing doors and door frames.
+it is possible to offer your bunny some gentle guidance to help control their unwanted behavior such as chewing doors and door frames.

 This does however need to be judged correctly as frightening or behaving harshly towards your bunny could make the problem worse, causing your bunny to become timid or even aggressive towards you.